visitors

 (Please note the red, green and blue circles, on the yellow road signs, are for exhibitors, not the public.)

 We are happy to offer a refund to Carers.
-Carers must pay full price at the entrance gate then take this to the secretary’s office with proof of them being a carer and complete a ‘Carers Refund Request Form’.
+Carers must pay online, we have advanced ticket price discount until 23rd May 2025.
+To receive a refund, carers must provide proof of them being a carer (details on ticket confirmation).
 From there, the carer will receive the refund of their ticket.

 Please note: the person they are caring for does not get a refund.